blade1989/EuroSearch/README.md

 A free, easy to use search engine.

-Source code not yet implemented, cause of a broken laptop thats still needs fixing :(
+Source code not yet implemented, cause of a broken laptop that still needs fixing :(